Label designs are positioned lower down on this page, and can be viewed directly via the following hyperlinks which are split into three themes: –

 enrich shoppers’ wine purchasing experience.

-The licence price for the use of each label’s artwork is normally AU$400 per image, but I now offer a 50% discount available for orders placed before 25th December 2020.
-This new net price of AU$200 per label, is in celebration of Melbourne becoming free from its pandemic lockdown.
+The licence price for the use of each label’s artwork is normally AU$400 per image, but I now offer a 70% discount , being a resultant net price of AU$120 per label design.

 This price per label grants the licensee the sole use of a digital version of the original copyright artwork for their wine labelling and marketing purposes.
 ‘Artwork’ refers to the digitised image as displayed in each mock-up label.